odysseyindia/odyssey-tours/content/english/tim/itineraries/jim-corbett-country/_index.md

     item:
       - type: city
         url: /destinations/india/states/uttarakhand/cities/corbett/
+        title: Corbett
         content: >-
           Today is at leisure to enjoy other nature activities at the resort.
-          Please note: safaris can generally not be booked on the spot, so please let us know when you book this tour if you'd like to go on further jeep or canter excursions in Corbett National Park.
+          Please note: safaris can generally not be booked on the spot, so please let us know when you book this tour if you’d like to go on further jeep or canter excursions in Corbett National Park.
   - day: 10
     item:
       - type: city
         url: /destinations/india/states/delhi/cities/delhi/
+        title: Delhi
         content: >-
           After breakfast, you drive back to Delhi.
 The rest of the day is at leisure to explore on your own.
       - type: hotel
         url: >-
           /destinations/india/states/delhi/cities/delhi/hotels/the-metropolitan-hotel/
+        title: The Metropolitan Hotel
         content: >-
           Located close to Connaught Place, in the centre of New Delhi, this quiet, upmarket hotel has a fresh atmosphere with vivid, minimalist,